fiugd/layout/README.md

 - [ ] full screen / minimize for panes

 ### tabs
+- [ ] tab select should result in config change
 - [ ] tab scroll into view on activate
 - [ ] tab bar menu
 - [ ] tab re-order